Swift Modules and Imports

 Chapter Goals

-• Understand the basics of error handling in Swift.
+• Understand the role of modules in Swift.

-• Implement real-world examples to apply error handling effectively.
+• Implement real-world examples to demonstrate module usage.

 Syntax Table